Updated January 19, 2019

 - Guided tour:

-- There are companies that offer tours for € 30 per person, including transportation and guides in Spanish, English and German.
+- There are companies that offer tours from € 32 per person, including transportation and guides in Spanish, English and German.

-- But you can also reserve the visit for free (in Spanish only) in person one day in advance at the Juego de Bolas Visitor Center, or by telephone (0034 922 80 09 93).
+- But you can also reserve the visit for free (in Spanish only) in person one day in advance at the Juego de Bolas Visitor Center, or by telephone (0034 922 80 12 29 Monday to Friday from 9 am to 4 pm) or on internet.

 - Self-guided.
 Just need a map of the Park.